Cut-and-join operators in cohomological field theory and topological recursion: Introduction

 As it was shown by Dunin-Barkowski, Orantin, Shadrin, and Spitz \cite{DOSS}, partition functions of the semi-simple cohomological field theories are closely related to the Chekhov--Eynard--Orantin topological recursion.
 Namely, the ancestor potential of a semi-simple CohFT with flat unit can be identified with the partition function of the Chekhov--Eynard--Orantin topological recursion on a certain local spectral curve, $Z_S=Z_\Omega$.
 It means, in particular, that the partition function of the associated Chekhov--Eynard--Orantin topological recursion is given by the decomposition formula \eqref{I1}.

 This relation was generalized by Chekhov and Norbury \cite{CN}.
 This generalization describes Givental's decomposition formula for the partition functions on all, possibly irregular, local spectral curves with simple ramifications, that is, the curves which near ramification points are similar to the Airy curve $(x=\frac{z^2}{2},y=z)$ or the Bessel curve $(x=\frac{z^2}{2},y=\frac{1}{z})$.
 This generalization also describes some degenerate CohFTs.
 To describe this generalization one has to consider a slightly more general Givental decomposition formula.
-Namely, for a Givental group operator $\widehat{R}$, a translation operator $\widehat{T}$, and an $\hbar$-rescaling operator $\widehat{\Delta}$ we consider the generalized ancestor potential \be Z:=\widehat{R}\widehat{T}\widehat{\Delta} \cdot \prod_{a=1}^N \tau_{\alpha_a} (\hbar, {\bf T^a}). \ee Here $\alpha_a\in\{0,1\}$, and the Br\'ezin--Gross--Witten tau-function $\tau_0$ is also a solution of KdV hierarchy, which is related to certain intersection numbers on the moduli spaces $\overline{\mathcal{M}}_{g,n}$ \cite{NorbS}.
+Namely, for a Givental group operator $\widehat{R}$, which in the most general case is not a quantization of the twisted loop group element, a translation operator $\widehat{T}$, and an $\hbar$-rescaling operator $\widehat{\Delta}$ we consider the generalized ancestor potential (see Definition \ref{Defgap} below) \be Z:=\widehat{R}\widehat{T}\widehat{\Delta} \cdot \prod_{a=1}^N \tau_{\alpha_a} (\hbar, {\bf T^a}). \ee Here $\alpha_a\in\{0,1\}$, and the Br\'ezin--Gross--Witten tau-function $\tau_0$ is also a solution of the KdV hierarchy, which is related to certain intersection numbers on the moduli spaces $\overline{\mathcal{M}}_{g,n}$ \cite{NorbS}.
 For a local, possibly irregular, spectral curve with $N$ simple ramification points the partition function $Z_S$ of the Chekhov--Eynard--Orantin topological recursion is given by the Givental decomposition formula \eqref{ZB}.
 The operators $\widehat{R}$, $\widehat{T}$, $\widehat{\Delta}$ can be described in terms of the topological recursion data, see Section \ref{S43}.
 The functions $\tau_{\alpha_a}$ are associated with $N$ ramifications points, and $\alpha_a=1$ ($\alpha_a=0$) for regular (irregular) ramification points.